 - Non-food cravings are when you crave other things besides food, such as laundry soap, dirt and even cigarette ashes.
 This is a medical condition known as pica

 Causes of Cravings

 Although the causes for the cravings are not scientifically based, there are obvious reasons why women crave certain foods and non-foods.
 The simplest explanation for food cravings is the growing baby inside of you.
 As the baby constantly takes away nutrients that your body needs, your body is triggered by cravings to replace and replenish itself.
 Many women have trouble keeping up with the lack of iron, magnesium, protein and sugar their body needs to stay healthy while pregnant.
 Even vegetarians find themselves craving meat at times due to the lack of protein in their system.
 Some expectant mothers crave tomatoes to satisfy the need for iron, and other women crave bananas when their bodies want more potassium.

 Cravings are our body’s way of telling us we need more of something.
 However it’s important to remember not to over indulge or give in too often to a craving while you’re pregnant.
 Your body only needs an extra 300-500 calories a day when you’re pregnant to maintain a healthy pregnancy.

 When it comes to non-food cravings, there is no real explanation for them.
-It’s unknown why women crave dirt, clay, mothballs, burnt matches and charcoal among other things while they’re pregnant.
-Cigarette smoke is unhealthy for pregnant women, yet many women find themselves craving the smoke, ashes and even butts of the cigarettes.
+It’s a mystery why pregnant women crave dirt, clay, mothballs, burnt matches, and charcoal, among other things.
+Cigarette smoke is unhealthy for pregnant women, yet many women find themselves craving the smoke, ashes, and even butts of the cigarettes.
 Some experts believe that the non-food cravings are due to an iron deficiency, however nothing is for certain.
 Other experts think the cravings are our body’s attempt to obtain vitamins and minerals that are not present in the food consumption.
 But again, there is no real evidence of this phenomenon.